Crimson25/HashTable/README.md

 # HashTable
-Just a classic hashtable that takes in a text and it encodes it using the hashtable
+Just a classic hashtable with some file to show that it works.